conormcafee/mitso-marketing/src/pages/thoughts/why-you-should-be-using-listening-tools.md

   seoTitle: ''
 date: 2019-06-17T10:33:51.367Z
 author: Roisin Watters
-title: 3 simple reasons you should be using social listening tools
+title: 3 reasons you should be using social listening tools
 tags:
   - Tag: Listening tools
 intro: Are your ears burning?
 They should be!